nostrumbiodiscovery/pele_platform/docs/build_docs/source/flags/all_packages/index.rst

 - **max_top_clusters**: Maximum number of clusters to be selected.
 Default = 8.

+- **cluster_representatives_criterion**: Method of selecting representative structures for each cluster, you can choose one of the binding energy values: "25_percentile", "mean" or the default "5_percentile".

+- **top_clusters_criterion**: Method of selecting top clusters, you can choose one of the binding energy values: "25_percentile" (default), "mean" or "5_percentile".
+Alternatively, you can set it to "population" to retrieve the most populated clusters.

 - **max_top_poses**: Maximum number of top poses to be retrieved.
 Default = 100.

 ..  code-block:: yaml